 Accountability and Reporting procedures

-The ………… Special Interest Group reports to the Healthcare Professions Coordination Group and is guided and supported by the Head of Collaboration.
+The IPaLM SIG reports to the Healthcare Professions Coordination Group and is guided and supported by the Head of Collaboration.

 There is a liaison function provided from the IHTSDO Content Development team, normally 2 editors, to provide input on all aspects of content development and review

-SIG participants are required to declare potential or actual conflicts of interests with SIG agenda items and the Chair will manage these conflicts.
+SIG participants are required to declare potential or actual conflicts of interests with SIG agenda items, and the Chair will manage these conflicts.
 In the case of conflict of interest involving the Chair, the Chair must temporarily pass the role of managing the meeting to the Vice-Chair or another participant with no conflict of interest.

 The activities of the SIG are coordinated and facilitated by a Chair and Vice-Chair appointed in accordance with IHTSDO policy and procedures.